superduper-io/superduper/docs/core_components/encoders.md

 ```

 SuperDuperDB also includes pre-baked encoders in `superduperdb.encoders`.
-For example, images may be encoded with `superduperdb.encoders.pillow.image.pil_image`
+For example, images may be encoded with `superduperdb.encoders.pillow.image.pil_image`.
 Encoders make it possible to encode Python objects inserted into the database, with
 just a few modifications of a standard insert: